Cnr Ley St and Cloister Ave,

-Canteen will be open on Thursdays and Friday by Lunch Box Express.
+Canteen will be open on Wednesday and Friday by Lunch Box Express.
 Orders can be placed online or first thing in the morning.
 Children can make cash purchases on snack items at both morning recess and lunch!

 Staff Professional Development

 In 2018 the following days will be taken by staff as Professional Development Days:

 |12.30 - 1.15pm||Lunch (Yrs 1-3)|